Category

 These traditional broadcasters have implemented various strategies to reach a wider audience.
 This contrasts with the US, where entry from other industries and tech-backed startups often disrupts existing broadcasting models.
 From these perspectives, the UK represents a reference market for Japan when considering the future of broadcasting services.

-Unlike the United States and many European countries where paying to watch television is common, the UK is characterized by the significant presence of free terrestrial broadcasting as a counterpoint to satellite and cable services, which are primarily pay-TV.
+Unlike the US and many European countries where paying to watch TV is common, the UK is characterized by the significant presence of free terrestrial broadcasting as a counterpoint to satellite and cable services, which are primarily pay-TV.

-Terrestrial digital broadcasting began in the UK in 1998.
-A major difference from Japan, where terrestrial broadcasting achieved higher picture quality through digitalization, is that the UK focused on expanding the number of channels.
-In the UK, which originally had few channels, multi-channel broadcasting was seen as the most obvious benefit of digitalization.
+Digital terrestrial broadcasting began in the UK in 1998.
+A major difference from Japan, where terrestrial broadcasting achieved higher picture quality through digitization, is that the UK focused on expanding the number of channels.
+In the UK, which originally had few channels, multi-channel broadcasting was seen as the most obvious benefit of digitization.
 However, the initial business model, which leaned towards a pay-TV approach, was not accepted by consumers, leading to chaos including the bankruptcy of operating companies.

 Consequently, in 2002, the industry branded terrestrial digital broadcasting as "Freeview" to boost its adoption.
-To put it bluntly, just as "Jidigi" (a colloquial term for terrestrial digital broadcasting) is widely used in Japan, in the UK, the name "Freeview" – which simply means "free-to-view" broadcasting – came to refer to terrestrial digital broadcasting itself.
+To put it bluntly, just as "Jidigi" (a colloquial term for terrestrial digital broadcasting) is widely used in Japan, in the UK, the name "Freeview" – which simply signifies "free-to-view" broadcasting – came to represent terrestrial digital broadcasting itself.

 The core operation of Freeview is managed by major broadcasters including the BBC and ITV.
-Currently, it offers 60 SD (standard definition) channels plus 15 HD (high definition) channels.
-Furthermore, by connecting compatible TVs or tuners to the internet, users can access the catch-up services provided by broadcasters, as described later.
-Through this environment, televisions have come to play a significant role in the UK as a device for accessing free online streaming services, alongside computers and smartphones.
+Currently, viewers can access 60 SD (standard definition) channels plus 15 HD (high definition) channels.
+Furthermore, by connecting compatible TVs or tuners to the internet, users can utilize the catch-up streaming services provided by broadcasters, as described later.
+Through this environment, television sets have come to play a significant role in the UK as a device for accessing free online streaming services, alongside computers and smartphones.

 Time Shift Channel: A Strategy for Expanding Reach